John Golden: Other activities

 During his long career Golden made a fortune from the theater, and gave much in return as a philanthropist.
+He was known for his wholesome values and had a logo with the motto “Comiclean” printed on his business stationery.
 In World War I and again in World War II he organized a service to provide free tickets to servicemen.
 He was a founder of the Stage Door Canteen and the Stage Relief Fund.
 Golden was a charter member of the American Society of Composers, Authors and Publishers (ASCAP), the first treasurer of this organization and director from 1914 to 1915.
 Golden was one of the first board members of the City Center of Music and Drama.

 In 1919 John Golden arranged a meeting with fellow producers Fred Zimmerman, Archibald Selwyn, Florenz Ziegfeld, Jr., Winchell Smith, and L. Lawrence Weber with the goal of cooperating on common issues such as censorship and ticket speculation.
 He wanted to set up a forum so the producers could share ideas, and wanted to stop the rival organizations from poaching each other's stars.
 This led to formation of the Producing Managers' Association, which may have inadvertently shown actors the value of organizing into the Actors' Equity Association.
 Soon after, Equity launched a strike.
 Golden found himself called a traitor or enemy by actor friends such as Ralph Morgan and DeWolf Hopper.
 After a month and 37 closed productions and 16 stopped openings, the strike was settled on September 6, 1919.
 Golden was among the managers at the meeting in the St. Regis Hotel in which the strike was ended.
 The managers signed a five-year contract in which they recognized Equity and promised better conditions.

 Golden was "Shepherd" of the Lambs, a social club for workers in the theatrical professions, from 1942 to 1944.
 In 1954 he was appointed New York City Chairman for United Nations Day.
 He was the author of the United Nations All Faith Prayer For Peace.